doc-analysis/XFUND/README.md

 ### Contact Information

-For help or issues using LayoutXLM, please submit a GitHub issue.
+For help or issues using XFUN, please submit a GitHub issue.

-For other communications related to LayoutXLM, please contact Lei Cui (`lecu@microsoft.com`), Furu Wei (`fuwei@microsoft.com`).
+For other communications related to XFUN, please contact Lei Cui (`lecu@microsoft.com`), Furu Wei (`fuwei@microsoft.com`).